awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

 ### Snapshot storage and performance<a name="managedomains-snapshot-storage"></a>

 OpenSearch snapshots are incremental, meaning they only store data that changed since the last successful snapshot\.
 This incremental nature means the difference in disk usage between frequent and infrequent snapshots is often minimal\.
 In other words, taking hourly snapshots for a week \(for a total of 168 snapshots\) might not use much more disk space than taking a single snapshot at the end of the week\.
 Also, the more frequently you take snapshots, the less time they take to complete\.
+For example, daily snapshots can take 20\-30 minutes to complete, whereas hourly snapshots might complete within a few minutes\.
 Some OpenSearch users take snapshots as often as every half hour\.

 ### Create a snapshot<a name="managedomains-snapshot-take"></a>